JayPatwardhan/COVID_N-BEATS/README.md

 N-BEATS NN implementation: https://github.com/philipperemy/n-beats

-The following implementation can be also used for any region that is available in the data set, to predict confirmed cases and deaths at various time steps.
+The following implementation in "NBEATSWorld.ipynb" can be used for any region that is available in the data set, to predict confirmed cases and deaths at any desired forecast horizon.